ST10446339/IMAD5112--ST10446339/README.md

 EXPLANATION OF THE APP
- My code works but due to the issues of android it does not work
+ My code works but due to the issues of android it does not work The first and second page are only working.
+The third one is crashing
 * What went wrong:
 Execution failed for task ':app:checkDebugAarMetadata'.
-> A failure occurred while executing com.android.build.gradle.internal.tasks.CheckAarMetadataWorkAction
  > 2 issues were found when checking AAR metadata:

        1. Dependency 'androidx.core:core:1.15.0' requires libraries and applications that depend on it to compile against version 35 or later of the